We can make your web site easier to find, and easier to use.

 Dataspaces: Co-Existence with Heterogeneity (ppt)

-You can get a sense of why the folks at Google might have been interested in working with Dr. Halevy from his paper in ACM Queue, Why Your Data Won’t Mix, published in October, 2005:
+You can get a sense of why the folks at Google might have been interested in working with Dr. Halevy from his paper in ACM Queue, Why Your Data Won’t Mix, published in October 2005:

 The need for flexible data-sharing systems, within and across enterprises, is only in its infancy.
 The tools we have today lag far behind customer needs.
 The problem is only exacerbated by the fact that much more of the data we need to manage is semi-structured and is often the result of trying to extract structure from unstructured data.
-Hence, we need to manage data where the values, attributes names, and semantics are often uncertain.
+Hence, we need to manage data where the values, attribute names, and semantics are often uncertain.

 Going forward, there are two major challenge areas: dealing with drastically larger schemas and dealing with vastly more complex data-sharing environments.
 In both of these areas, we may have to change the way we think.